CSU-Theory-Suite/theory-suite-wiki/README.rst

 Here is a short walkthrough for making changes to the webpage, such as correcting typos or adding tutorials.
+There is a slightly more detailed version of these same instructions within the wiki website.

 1. Fork the repository
 ......................